alan-turing-institute/clean-air-infrastructure/README.md

 to set up the Clean Air infrastructure on `Azure` using `Terraform`.
 You should be able to see this on the `Azure` portal.

+## Creating A Record for cleanair API (DO THIS BEFORE RUNNING AZURE PIPELINES)
+Terraform created a DNS Zone in the kubernetes cluster resource group (`RG_CLEANAIR_KUBERNETES_CLUSTER`).
+Navigate to the DNS Zone on the Azure portal and copy the four nameservers in the “NS” record.
+Send the nameserver to Turing IT Services.
+Ask them to add the subdomain’s DNS record as an NS record for `urbanair` in the `turing.ac.uk` DNS zone record.

+1. When viewing the DNS zone on the Azure Portal, click `+ Record set`
+2. In the Name field, enter `urbanair`.
+3. Set Alias record set to “Yes” and this will bring up some new options.
+4. We can now set up Azure pipelines.
+Once the cleanair api has been deployed on kubernetes you can update the alias record to point to the ip address of the cleanair-api on the cluster.

 # Initialising the input databases
 Terraform will now have created a number of databases.
 We need to add the datasets to the database.
 This is done using Docker images from the Azure container registry.